WBC GM Guidelines

 SWISS ELIMINATION (Swiss-Elim or SwE): A system using a number of continuous preliminary games in Round 1 in order to advance a pre-determined number of players into Single Elimination Rounds.
 In many cases, the Swiss Elimination Competition Style may advance alternates in order to field the ideal number of players for the next round (i.e., 5 or 25 in a five-player game).
 BEFORE the tournament begins, the GM MUST establish the criteria for selecting the highest alternates and post the criteria in the Event Preview.
 Round 1 MUST adhere strictly to the printed schedule, but the Single Elimination Rounds can often be scheduled at the convenience of the players and GM.
 This format is highly recommended for games with a devoted following who would be disappointed by early disqualification from a Single Elimination format.
 Indicate on the Event Form the number of games that will take place during Round 1 and the duration for each of these games.
 Also provide information about the number of players that will advance to Round 2.
 If GMs do not provide this information, a default number will be used.
 A GM who has a formula for advancing a different number (e.g., 20 or 25 for a 4- or 5-player game), depending on the number of participants, should indicate the two numbers in the field, with a slash between them.
 BEFORE the tournament begins, the GM MUST submit the criteria to the Convention Director for approval.
 Such criteria must be clearly described in the Event Preview.
 When possible, also post it on the kiosk for the convenience of players at the convention.

 FREE FORM: Free Form tournaments are a type of Swiss Elimination tournament with Round 1 lasting several days.
 After Round 1, four players advance to two rounds of Single Elimination play.
 Rules for advancement must be approved by the Convention Director and clearly described in the Event Preview.
 When possible, also post them on the kiosk for the convenience of players at the convention.
+Free Form events are very taxing on both the GMs and convention facilities.
+As such, their number is limited.
+Special approval by the Convention Director is required to use this format.

 In order to participate in a Free Form tournament, players must appear at the kiosk within one hour of the scheduled starting time.
 Match pairings for each game will be determined by the GM, subject to the availability of opponents.
 Players may particpate in more than one game during the same day.
 When opponents are assigned, they must determine when they will play their game during the day and inform the GM.
 If they cannot agree on a reasonable start time, they will be required to begin the game within one hour.
 If an assigned opponent does not appear for a mutually agreed upon start time, a player who has appeared must go to the kiosk and inform the GM.
 After the GM is informed and after waiting 15 minutes at the kiosk, the missing player forfeits the game to the waiting player.
 Results of completed games should be reported to the GM as soon as possible.
 Results not reported to the GM by the next scheduled starting time or by 11 p.m. on the day before Round 2 begins, whichever comes first, will not count toward the tournament.
 GMs have the right to adjudicate any game that extends beyond established time limits.

 GMs must post a list of qualifiers and alternates to the kiosk by midnight of the day before Round 2 begins.
 Qualifiers who will withdraw should inform the GM as soon as possible and remove their names from the list, to provide time for alternates to be notified of their opportunity to play.
 Any qualifiers or alternates who fail to check-in at the kiosk by 9:30 a.m. on the day Round 2 begins forfeit the opportunity to play.
 Each player is responsible for checking his status on the kiosk in a timely manner.
-After reporting to the kiosk for Round 2, players may mutually arrange to play their Semi-Final game at a convenient time; however, all Semi-Final games must be completed by 6 p.m. on the same day unless ALL semifinalists agree to hold the Final at 9 a.m.on the following day.
-Barring such agreement, the Final will commence within one hour of the completion of the last Semi-Final game.
+After reporting to the kiosk for Round 2, players may mutually arrange to play their semifinal game at a convenient time; however, all semifinal games must be completed by 6 p.m. on the same day unless ALL semifinalists agree to hold the Final at 9 a.m.on the following day.
+Barring such agreement, the Final will commence within one hour of the completion of the last semifinall game.

 Free Form scheduling format allows players the most freedom in scheduling choices; however, it also requires players to be punctual and considerate of others.
 Consequently, GMs who use Free Form scheduling must exercise time and diligence to reduce tournament disruption and friction between players who do not mutually agree on playing times.
 As such, it is not recommended for inexperienced GMs.
 Tournaments with a Free Form schedule benefit when the GM remains near the event kiosk throughout the period allotted for Round 1 in order to arrange and record matches of convenience.
 Typically this format is only applicable to very long or very short games.

 Heats are only used for Round 1 play.
-Round 2—typically the Semi-Final—and Round 3—typically the Final—are played as standard Single Elimination rounds.
+Round 2—typically the semifinal—and Round 3—typically the Final—are played as standard Single Elimination rounds.

 Method of Advancement for Heats

 Method of Advancement applies ONLY to events run with Heats.
 A description and examples of the allowed methods and tiebreakers follows.
-NOTE that in NO case may a GM add an ad hoc extra round (e.g., Quarter-Final) to reduce the number of players.
+NOTE that in NO case may a multi-player GM add an ad hoc extra round (e.g., quarterfinal) to reduce the number of players.
 All rounds must be scheduled in advance.

 Heats: Winners Only (HWO) - Only the winners from each heat advance to Round 2—no alterates advance.
 For example, the Circus Maximus tournament advances to the Final only the winners from each table.
 EVERY winner advances.
 There is no limit on the number of winners that can be accommodated.
 Further, anyone who comes in second may not advance, even if person who finished first has won previously or chooses not to play in the Final.
 Any tournament that cannot accommodate all winners from the Heats in Round 2 may not use this method of advancement.
 Indicate the number of heats and the duration for each heat.